jorloicono/AF-COPILOT-NET/LABORATORIOS/LAB 1.md

----
-lab:
-    title: 'Exercise - Examine GitHub Copilot settings and user interface features'
-    description: 'Learn how to configure GitHub Copilot settings and how to access GitHub Copilot features in Visual Studio Code.'
----

 # Examine GitHub Copilot settings and user interface features

 Visual Studio Code provides a seamless and customizable GitHub Copilot experience for developers.
 In this exercise you examine GitHub Copilot settings and explore the GitHub Copilot user interface in Visual Studio Code.